 - Can't handle the heat?
 Omit the red pepper flakes.

-- Need Sodium Free or Low Sodium Taco Seasoning?
-Omit the salt completely or cut in half.
+- Need Sodium-Free or Low Sodium Taco Seasoning?
+Omit the salt completely or cut it in half.
 I promise this spice blend will still add great flavor to your recipes.

 How to Use Taco Seasoning